Vlad-404/building-a-skyline/README.md

    - advanced section has the most used mods in a convenient table with links to each of them in workshop.
 Mods listed make a huge difference in the game and minimal impact on game engine.
 This will avoid users from conflicting mods and errors with incompatible mods ingame.
 A separate page is planned for future releases.
 8. *As a experienced player, I want to make my cities more realistic.
 I want to get to the page and find articles on relevant mods and techniques*
    - a link in navbar was named just for such reason.
 Visitor can find the relevant links to mods and techniques in realism section
-9. *I'm a city planner/Architect.
-I want to see if investing in this game will be easier/cheaper/faster to run simulations and present visualisations of my projects*
+9. *As a city planner and/or Architect I want fast and cheap simulation of my project with an example*
    - For city planners and Architects who want fast and cheap simulation of their project, there is an example of city of Stockholm.
-More examples are planned for future releases
+More examples are planned for future releases.
+This was also one of the topics which had high interest in a poll.
 10. *As a returning visitor to this page, I want to be able to learn more about the game and it's mechanics*
     - advanced section is made for such reason.
 Developing skills through links to articles and tutorial videos was the purpose of this section.